 August.
 Dry and sunny but cool (CET 14.6).
 On the 22nd the Midlands only reached 13C.

 September.
 Cool, dull, and very wet (except in Scotland).
+The month started with a warm day, Malvern recording 27.2C.
 The 27th was unusually cold, with widespread a maximum of about 9 across the Midlands and east, and only 7.9C at Whipsnade (Beds.), making it the coldest September day in the south since 1918.

 October.
 Cold, wet, and sunny; and an unusually easterly month.
 Cyclonic start, anticyclonic end, notable for its variety in weather and across locations.
 In the SE there were 6 consecutive air frosts in the third week. -9.9 on the 15th at Carnwath, near Glasgow.
 Snow in Scotland, starting on the 13th on the hills; however, there were 4 cm at Aberdeen on the 16th - the first snow in mid-October there since 1973.
 There was also a sequence of 6 sharp frosts, with -9.9C at Carnwath, near Lanark, on the 17th being the lowest.
 Flooding across eastern England.
 There were tornadoes in the midlands on the 5th, particularly at Rothwell (Northants.), and severe thunderstorms with hail affected Leicester and Nottingham on the 6th.
 Thunderstorm on the 11th in the southeast led to flooding around Windsor.